National Sticky Bun Day

 The History Of Sticky Buns

-We weren’t able to come with the history of this holiday, but fortunately, we were able to come up with the history of sticky buns.
-These warm pastries have been made since the Middle Ages, where they were often made with honey and cinnamon.
-These sweet rolled made out of leavened dough, were then brought to the United States during the 18th century by the Pennsylvania Dutch—immigrants from Germany.
+These sweet rolls, made from leavened dough, were then brought to the United States during the 18th century by the Pennsylvania Dutch—immigrants from Germany.
 The Pennsylvania Dutch referred to these sticky rolls as Schnecken—which is German for “snail.”
-It was given this name because of the spiral shape of the pastry that resembles a snail’s shell.
+They were given this name because of the spiral shape of the pastry which resembles a snail’s shell.

 Facts About Sticky Buns

-• Sticky Buns should always be made from a dough that contains yeast so that it will rise.
+• Sticky Buns should always be made from dough that contains yeast so that it will rise.

 • In the United Kingdom, sticky rolls are made with raisins.
 These buns are known as Chelsea Buns.